The grading system at Brookdale is as follows:

 The Student Grade Appeal Process includes the following steps:

 Step 1: The student must meet with the course faculty member and discuss the issue of the grade appeal.
-If there is no resolution and the student intends to pursue the appeal, the student must obtain a Student Grade Appeal Form from their counselor, or any Institute office.
+If there is no resolution and the student intends to pursue the appeal, the student must obtain a Student Grade Appeal Form from their counselor/advisor, or any Institute office.
 The Student Grade Appeal Form must be completed, dated and signed by the course faculty member.

 Step 2: If the issue is not resolved at Step 1, within two (2) weeks of completing Step 1, the student must contact the department chair-person* to arrange a meeting.
 The faculty member may be invited to this meeting if the department chairperson deems it appropriate.
 The student must attend the scheduled meeting and discuss the issue of the grade appeal with the department chairperson.
 The Student Grade Appeal Form must be completed, dated and signed by the department chairperson.